Sign in Create account

 Wet Blocking

-First, soak the project into a bowl of water or in a washing machine.
+First, soak the project in a bowl of water or in a washing machine.
 Don’t rinse yet!

 Then, get two towels.
 Insert the crochet in between the two like a sandwich.
 Like making sushi, slowly and carefully roll your crochet to remove the excess water.